 Online Only!
-D.R.
-Legal News and is published online only in a downloadable PDF format that is e-mailed to all IAR members who are the Designated REALTOR® (or D.R.) for their real estate office.
-Be sure to watch and open all e-mail from “IAR Communications” or the "Illinois Association of REALTORS."
+Designated REALTOR® Legal News is e-mailed to all members who are the Designated REALTOR® (or DR) for their real estate office.
+Be sure to watch and open all e-mail from “Illinois REALTORS."

-The D.R.
-Legal News is e-mailed six times per year (January, March, May, July, September, November) to the Designated REALTOR® member of the Illinois Association of REALTORS®.
+The Designated REALTOR® Legal News is e-mailed six times per year (January, March, May, July, September, November) to the Designated REALTOR® member of the Illinois REALTORS®.
 For reprint permission, contact email@example.com.